Closed and exact differential forms

 In mathematics, especially vector calculus and differential topology, a closed form is a differential form α whose exterior derivative is zero (dα = 0); and an exact form is a differential form, α, that is the exterior derivative of another differential form β, i.e. α = dβ.
 Thus, an exact form is in the image of d, and a closed form is in the kernel of d (also known as null space).

 For an exact form α, α = dβ for some differential form β of degree one less than that of α.
 The form β is called a "potential form" or "primitive" for α.
 Since the exterior derivative of a closed form is zero, β is not unique, but can be modified by the addition of any closed form of degree one less than that of α.

 Because d = 0, every exact form is necessarily closed.
 The question of whether every closed form is exact depends on the topology of the domain of interest.
 On a contractible domain, every closed form is exact by the Poincaré lemma.
 More general questions of this kind on an arbitrary differentiable manifold are the subject of de Rham cohomology, which allows one to obtain purely topological information using differential methods.

 Examples

-Vector field corresponding to (the Hodge dual of) dθ.
+Vector field corresponding to dθ via the musical isomorphism induced by the Euclidean metric.

 A simple example of a form that is closed but not exact is the 1-form $d\theta$ given by the derivative of argument on the punctured plane $\mathbb{R}^2\smallsetminus\{0\}$.
 Since $\theta$ is not actually a function (see the next paragraph) $d\theta$ is not an exact form.
 Still, $d\theta$ has vanishing derivative and is therefore closed.